-For the student to acquire a deeper knowledge of certain aspects of criminal procedure not covered in detail in Criminal Procedure A. It presupposes that the student has already passed Criminal Procedure A.

-Together with Course A, this course should cover all the main aspects of criminal procedure encountered in practice.
+In Criminal Procedure B, we delve deeper, seeking to ensure that the student acquires a deeper knowledge of certain aspects of criminal procedure not covered in detail in Criminal Procedure A. It presupposes that the student has already passed Criminal Procedure A. Together with Course A, this course should cover all the main aspects of criminal procedure encountered in practice.

-HOW THIS FITS INTO THE OVERALL DEGREE STRUCTURE
+HOW THIS FITS INTO THE OVERALL DEGREE STRUCTURE:

 As a procedural (adjectival) law subject, this course equips the student to apply the substantive criminal law in courts in South Africa.
-It also has close ties with the law of evidence.
+It also has close ties with the law of evidence and criminal law.